Ultimate Guide: Crowdfunding for Nonprofits Made Easy

 Many platforms help you begin and boost your fundraising campaign.
 From Kickstarter to Causes to Crowdrise – different platforms offer different benefits to your nonprofit crowdfunding campaign.

-4. Build a great story
+4. Build a great story for your crowdfunding for nonprofits

 5. Donor relationship nurturing

-Set up automated thank-you emails for people who donate to your campaign, do a weekly spotlight on your highest contributors, highlight your plans for using the funds collected, or you could also share behind the scenes pictures of your ongoing projects.
-For example, if you are building a new shelter for rescued animals, you can share the progress of your project with your donor list on social media or by mail.
+Set up automated thank you emails for people who donate to your campaign, do a weekly spotlight on your highest contributors, highlight your plans for using the funds collected, or you could also share behind the scenes pictures of your ongoing projects.
+For example, if you are building a new shelter for rescued animals, you can share the progress of your project with your donor list on social media platforms or by mail.

 Nurturing your relationship with donors will ensure you set them up for recurring donations and ensure that they spread the word among their peers.